microsoft/presidio/docs/analyzer/adding_recognizers.md

     ```

 In both examples, the `/analyze` request is extended with a list of `ad_hoc_recognizers`, which could be either `patterns`, `deny_list` or both.

+Additional examples can be found in the [OpenAPI spec](../api-docs/api-docs.html).

 ## PII detection in different languages